Commissioner for Animals

 SPCA supports the call for an independent Commissioner for Animals to ensure effective oversight of the animal welfare system.

 The Ministry for Primary Industries administers the Animal Welfare Act 1999.
 However, it also works to increase export opportunities and improve productivity of animal agriculture.
-This risks creating a focus on improving welfare standards for the sake of people rather than for the sake of animals.
+SPCA is concerned these multiple priorities risk creating a focus on improving welfare standards for profit rather than for animals.
+This could lead to animal welfare remaining poor or inadequate due to a focus on production profit.
+A Commissioner for Animals independent of the Ministry for Primary Industries would help ensure the protection of animals is prioritised.

 Commissioners report to Parliament, maintaining independence from the executive Government.
 SPCA considers that this would help to address any real or perceived conflict of interest on the part of the Ministry for Primary Industries and the National Animal Welfare Advisory Committee.